-Disability Depot The Zebra Pit, I wanted to take the time to share some additional resources for those interested in starting out on this journey toward better wellness.
+We’ve been studying a variety of myofascial massage options and best practices in my all new TZP Health and Wellness Group.
+Since Myofascial therapies have been one of the most popular subjects to hit The Zebra Pit and I’m dedicated to the practice myself, I wanted to take the time to share some additional resources for those interested in starting out on this journey toward better wellness.

 To begin with, of course there’s our ever growing library of blasting resources here at the Zebra Pit:

-- Chronic Migraine in EDS– This isn’t about blasting per se, but I do talk about how it helped my head pain A LOT!
+- Identifying 7 Types of Head Pain in EDS and FMS– This isn’t about blasting per se, but I do talk about how it helped my head pain A LOT!

 - FaceBlaster now available!– a quick little post announcing the birth of this fab new baby.

 - Fasciablaster’s Fab Little Sister; The FaceBlaster– an in-depth review of the FaceBlaster I did after I’d had a chance to use mine for a while, including what they’re best for.